 No person should be surfing or using the web without a password manager.
 It’s as fundamental to safe Interwebs as having a web browser, an email program, or even a virus checker.
 It’s that important.

-The particular password manager I’ve been using for year is from AgileBits, and it’s called 1Password.
+The particular password manager I’ve been using for years is from AgileBits, and it’s called 1Password.
 There are many things that I like about 1Password, one is the simple way that it integrates with all your web browsers.
-When you arrive at a website that needs credentials, you just click the key icon in your browser’s tool bar.
-Here are some screen shots of what this “key” icon looks like in Chrome, Firefox and Safari.
+It also syncs with cloud storage like Dropbox so you can sync across all. your devices.

-Update.
-I just found this explainer video from 1Password that gives you a more in-depth look:
+Great explainer video from 1Password, which gives you a more in-depth look: